WGSS Guide to Graduate Study

 Program of Study

 Students in both the MA in WGSS and the MA in Public Policy-WGSS must craft an individualized program of study.
-By the end of their first semester, students should meet with their advisor and complete a Program of Study Form obtained from the advisor.
-The form should be signed by their advisor and forwarded to the WGSS Program office for the student's file.
+By the end of their first semester, students should meet with their advisor and complete a Program of Study Form in consultation with their advisor.
 Revisions to the Program of Study Form may be made as needed in consultation with the advisor.

 Choosing Program Options